helm-unittest/helm-unittest/README.md

   -o, --output-file string     the file where testresults are written in format specified, defaults no output is written to file
   -u, --update-snapshot        update the snapshot cached if needed, make sure you review the change before update -s, --with-subchart charts   include tests of the subcharts within charts folder (default true)
+      --chart-tests-path string the folder location relative to the chart where a helm chart to render test suites is located
 ```

 ### Yaml JsonPath Support